 Emergencies may necessitate changes or alterations to any posted schedules.
 Areas that are revealed as problematic have security surveys conducted by the Department of Public Safety.
-Administrators from the Student Success Office.
-Residence Life and other concerned areas review these results.
-These surveys examine security issues such as landscaping, locks, alarms, lighting and communications.
-Additionally, during the academic year, the directors of Facilities, Housing & Residence Life, Department of Public Safety and Custodial will meet to discuss issues of concern.
+Administrators from the Facilities and Academic Schools and other concerned areas review these results.
+These surveys examine security issues such as landscaping, locks, alarms, lighting, and communications.
+Additionally, during the academic year, the lead staff in Facilities, the Department of Public Safety and Custodial Team will meet to discuss issues of concern.